- Salary

 Other Insurance

-As mentioned earlier, there are many other types of insurance to consider.
-Home and auto are two that cannot be avoided.
+As mentioned earlier, there are many other types of insurance to consider, such as home and auto.
 Rates vary by company and many alumni and medical associations provide benefits to their members at very competitive rates.
 Shop around.

 Thinking about purchasing your first home or moving for work?
 Have you decided it’s time to start a family?
 Are you currently raising young children?
 Here are some resources and tax tips to help you manage various family and life events.